 Here's a preview of what is happening on the island throughout the holiday season.

-The holiday season on Galveston Island is full of tradition, from its popular Festival of Lights to the renowned Victorian festival Dickens on The Strand.
+The holiday season on Galveston Island is full of tradition, from its popular Festival of Lights to Victorian holiday decor throughout the Historic Downtown District.
 This year, the island’s family-friendly festivities will continue with adjustments and new social distancing guidelines and health safety.

 pictured: Moody Gardens Festival of Lights